 We aim to engage and empower staff, students, and the community to think, talk and act on sustainability issues.

-Green Impact is a university wide change and engagement program, developed in the UK by NUS, and piloted for the first time in Australia at UoM.
+Green Impact is a university wide change and engagement program, developed in the UK by NUS, and piloted for the first time in Australia in 2017 at UoM.

 Staff and Student Sustainability Advocates play a key part in the University of Melbourne achieving a sustainable campus.